torressliu/NIPS2024/reviewer_3.md

   | DBSCAN  |$5.79\pm 0.26$|$2.53\pm 0.28$|$3.04\pm 0.11$|
   | DPC  |$4.82\pm 0.51$|$2.61\pm 0.41$|$3.10\pm 0.14$|

-- *The information used for decisions* 延迟MDP方法大多允许访问每次延迟的时间甚至是中间状态来加强决策。而我们对这一方面更加严格，仅能根据当前已有状态实现超前决策。
+- *The information used for decisions* Delayed MDP methods typically involve accessing prior information, such as the time to be delayed or even intermediate states, to enhance decision-making.
+Our constraint is more stringent, where the agent is only permitted to make advanced decisions based on the current state.
-  - 我们在两个mujoco场景比较了去掉延迟MDP方法中使用的辅助信息后，在Intermitted MDP场景上的效果。
+  - We compare the effect of the delayed MDP method without auxiliary information and our method, on the Intermitted control task.
+The results show that our method is somewhat more robust to sparse information.

   Table 1.
 Performance (Average of 5 runs):
   | Method      | Ninja | Chaser | Heist |